You will love these healthier Fig Bars for a sweet treat. The bars feature an almond flour crust, sweet fig filling, and a crumble topping!

 A stack of three homemade fig bars on a gray plate.

 Raise your hand if you are excited for fig season!
 I am!
-Actually, figs are pretty difficult to find in our area, so when I spotted them last week I scooped them up.
+Actually, figs are pretty difficult to find in grocery stores in our area, so when I spotted them last week I scooped them up.
 I loved Fig Newtons as a kid and wanted to create some kind of lower carb treat that featured that sweet caramely, fig flavor.
 These healthy fig bars totally fit the bill.

 A stack of three homemade fig bars on a gray plate.